ALPINIST: Axion-Like Particles In Numerous Interactions Simulated and Tabulated: Experimental framework

 \subsubsection{SHADOWS}

 SHADOWS is a proposed off-axis experiment in the NA62 experimental cavern, which can take data concurrently with NA62 operated in beam dump mode.
-It would use a $400\,\mathrm{GeV}$ proton beam dumped in the copper TAXes and can take up to $10^{19}\,\mathrm{POT}$ during the post-LS3 data-taking period.
+It would use a $400\,\mathrm{GeV}$ proton beam dumped in the copper TAXes and can take up to $10^{19}\,\mathrm{POT}$ in the data-taking period between LS3 and LS4.
 The layout of the detector we have employed is based on the 2021 PBC proposal \cite{Baldini:2021hfw} and can be subject to changes in the near future.
 The decay volume starts $10\,\mathrm{m}$ downstream of the target and accommodates a $2.5\,\mathrm{m}$ long spectrometer with four tracking stations.
 The spectrometer is located $33\,\mathrm{m}$ downstream of the target.
 The distance among the first two stations is $50\,\mathrm{cm}$.
 A $1.5\,\mathrm{m}$ gap between the second and the third station is foreseen to accommodate a $1\,\mathrm{T}$ dipole magnet.
 The fourth station is $50\,\mathrm{cm}$ downstream of the third.
 A calorimeter is located about $50\,\mathrm{cm}$ behind the fourth spectrometer station.
-The calorimeter sensitive area has a rectangular shape of $2.5\,\mathrm{m} \times 2.5\,\mathrm{m}$ and it is shifted by about $2.25\,\mathrm{m}$ from the beam axis.
+The calorimeter sensitive area has a rectangular shape of $2.5\,\mathrm{m} \times 2.5\,\mathrm{m}$ and in our implementation the detector is off axis by $\theta_{\text{off}} = 75\,\mathrm{mrad}$, so that the calorimeter center is shifted by $2.25\,\mathrm{m}$ from the beam axis.
 The calorimeter is likely to be succeeded by a muon detector\footnote{We place the muon detector plane $1\,\mathrm{m}$ behind the calorimeter plane.} since muons generated in the TAXes present the main background component based on the preliminary studies in Ref.~\cite{Baldini:2021hfw}.
 In this analysis we optimistically assume negligible background, which may overestimate the sensitivity.
 The request on muons is similar to that of NA62 and SHiP: Two spectrometer chambers should be hit as well as a minimum energy of $5\,\mathrm{GeV}$ for each particle.